odriverobotics/ODrive/docs/getting-started.md

 This mode is useful for continuous incremental position movement.
 For example a robot rolling indefinitely, or an extruder motor or conveyor belt moving with controlled increments indefinitely.
 In the regular position mode, the `input_pos` would grow to a very large value and would lose precision due to floating point rounding.

 In this mode, the controller will try to track the position within only one turn of the motor.
-Specifically, `input_pos` is expected in the range `[0, 2*Pi]`.
+Specifically, `input_pos` is expected in the range `[0, 1]`.
 If the `input_pos` is incremented to outside this range (say via step/dir input), it is automatically wrapped around into the correct value.
 Note that in this mode `encoder.pos_circular` is used for feedback instead of `encoder.pos_estimate`.

-If you try to increment the axis with a large step in one go that exceeds `Pi` steps, the motor will go to the same angle around the wrong way.
+If you try to increment the axis with a large step in one go that exceeds `1` turn, the motor will go to the same angle around the wrong way.
 This is also the case if there is a large disturbance.
-If you have an application where you would like to handle larger steps, you can use a larger circular range that is an integer multiple of `2*Pi`.
-Set `controller.config.circular_setpoints_range = N * 2.0 * Pi`, where N is some integer.
+If you have an application where you would like to handle larger steps, you can use a larger circular range.
+Set `controller.config.circular_setpoints_range = N`.
 Choose N to give you an appropriate circular space for your application.

 ### Velocity control
 Set `axis.controller.config.control_mode = CONTROL_MODE_VELOCITY_CONTROL`.<br>
-You can now control the velocity with `axis.controller.input_vel = 3` [rad/s].
+You can now control the velocity with `axis.controller.input_vel = 1` [turn/s].

 ### Ramped velocity control
 Set `axis.controller.config.control_mode = CONTROL_MODE_VELOCITY_CONTROL`.<br>
-Set the velocity ramp rate (acceleration): `axis.controller.config.vel_ramp_rate = 1.5` [rad/s^2]<br>
+Set the velocity ramp rate (acceleration): `axis.controller.config.vel_ramp_rate = 0.5` [turn/s^2]<br>
 Activate the ramped velocity mode: `axis.controller.config.input_mode = INPUT_MODE_VEL_RAMP`.<br>
-You can now control the velocity with `axis.controller.input_vel = 3` [rad/s].
+You can now control the velocity with `axis.controller.input_vel = 1` [turn/s].

 ### Torque control
 Set `axis.controller.config.control_mode = CONTROL_MODE_TORQUE_CONTROL`.<br>